2050: Global Order

 Professor of Evolutionary Psychology and Author

 The world is an angry place according to Eric Lonergan.
 This anger is legitimate and long overdue.
 The disparities between what economists and elites think, and the models they create, in relation to the experience of flesh and blood human beings are widening to a point of political upheaval.
-Join us as we explore the remedy of angrynomics.
+Watch online as we explore the remedy of angrynomics.

 Economist, Macro Hedge Fund Manager, and Author